Kaleidophon/deep-significance/README_RAW.md

 testing:
 * Statistical Significane tests such as Almost Stochastic Order (Dror et al., 2019), bootstrap (Efron & Tibshirani, 1994) and permutation-randomization (Noreen, 1989).
-* p-value correction methods for multiplicity in datasets such as Bonferroni (Bonferroni, 1936) and Fisher (Fisher, 1992).
+* Bonferroni correction methods for multiplicity in datasets (Bonferroni, 1936).

 All functions are fully tested and also compatible with common deep learning data structures, such as PyTorch / Tensorflow tensors as well as NumPy and Jax arrays.
 For examples about the usage, consult the documentation